saucelabs/sample-app-mobile/docs/BUILDING.md

 Making an iOS build can be done by running the following command `npm run ios.sim.build`.
 The output can be found in `ios/build/Build/Products/Debug-iphonesimulator/`

 ## Building Android
+> The [keystore](../android/app/sLSwagLab.keystore) is saved in this project.
+This is normally not a good advice, but this project isn't publishing to the Play Store so all data is filled with dummy data.
+> This allows us to make a signed build.

-Making an Android build can be done by running the following commands
+Making an Android build can be done by running the following command `npm run android.release`.
+It will take a few minutes to build a release.

-1. `npm run android.clear.build`
-2. `react-native run-android`, this will install the app and starts building the js.
-Wait until all JS has been compiled
-3. Kill the metro bundler
-4. `npm run android.build.js`, this can take a while, in the end you should be able to see something like this

-    ```bash
-    ➜  sample-app-ios git:(test/webdriverio-appium-setup) ✗ npm run android.build.js

-    > SwagLabsMobileApp@0.0.1 android.build.js /Users/wswebcreation/Git/sample-app-ios
-    > react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res

-    Loading dependency graph, done.
-    bundle: Writing bundle output to: android/app/src/main/assets/index.android.bundle
-    bundle: Done writing bundle output
-    bundle: Copying 19 asset files
-    bundle: Done copying assets
-    ```

-5. `npm run android.debug`

-The output can be found in `android/app/build/outputs/apk/app-debug.apk`
+The output can be found in `android/app/build/outputs/apk/release/app-release.apk`